rodrigoneumann/photographer-ms4/README.md

   - [Git](https://git-scm.com/)
       - It is used for version control
   - [PostgreSQL](https://www.postgresql.org/)
-      - It is the database used for this project, provided by Heroku.
+      - It is the relational database used for this project, provided by Heroku.
   - [Photoshop 2020](http://www.adobe.com/Photoshop)
       - This project used **Photoshop 2020** to edit all the images.
   - [Illustrator 2020](http://www.adobe.com/illustrator)